40843245/GitHub-workflow-tutorial/workflow/tutorial/CH6 -- output parameter of action or job.md

 ```

   - 1th task has a brief and clear description `Run dotnet format (Apply or Check)`
-  - it will use `bash` when executing on a shell.
+  - it will use `bash` when executing script.
   - it will run these commands at `run` block.
   - these commands means if the input parameter named `check-only` is evaluated to `"true"`,